 The Office of the Associate Dean of Research (ADR) has standardized graduate policies and procedures throughout the college.
-This has led to a general admission procedure handled by the Graduate Admissions Secretary.
+This has led to a general admission procedure handled by the Graduate Admissions Assistant.

 NOTE: The College of Biological Science requests that all components of your application for graduate school be submitted within two months of submission through the OUAC portal.
 Applications that are incomplete after this time period will be closed.
 Required documents include: